OVERVIEW

 RESEARCH AREAS

-• Studying the mechanisms of transformation of nutrients from feed into poultry egg and meat in order to get quality products safe for consumption as well as products corresponding to intended purpose.
+• Study of the mechanisms of transformation of feed nutrients into eggs and meat of various types of poultry in order to obtain high-quality poultry products that are safe for human consumption and functional products.

-• Developing recipes of combined feed for commercial and breeding poultry to ensure maximum genetic potential without the use of prohibited biological stimulants, antibiotics, hormones and other substances which suppress or overstimulate internal secretion glands.
+• Development of compound feed formulations for feeding commercial and breeding poultry in order to ensure maximum manifestation of its genetic potential without the use of prohibited biological stimulants, antibiotics, hormonal drugs and other substances that suppress or excessively stimulate the function of endocrine glands.

 MAIN ACHIEVEMENTS

-• Theoretical validation of the concept of increasing iodine concentration in poultry diets.
-Regularities of metabolism run under additional iodine quantities, their impact on embryonic and postembryonic development of young birds and the specifics of their transformation into poultry breeding products.
+• Iodine Supplementation Framework: Developed a theoretical justification for the concept of increasing iodine levels in poultry diets.
+This includes identifying metabolic patterns under supplementary iodine loading, its influence on embryonic and post-embryonic development of young poultry, and the specific pathways of iodine transformation into poultry products.

-• Combined feed recipe for commercial and breeding poultry ensuring maximum genetic potential without the use of prohibited biological stimulants, antibiotics, hormones and other substances which suppress or overstimulate internal secretion glands;
+Advanced Feed Formulations: Developed specialized feed recipes for commercial and breeding poultry that ensure the maximum expression of genetic potential without the use of prohibited biological stimulants, antibiotics, hormonal drugs, or substances that disrupt endocrine functions.

-Research of metabolism in poultry under the impact of nutritional, environmental and climatic factors.
+Research into the intensity of metabolic processes in the poultry body under the influence of feeding, environmental and climatic factors.

 The laboratory offers:

-• Physiological and biochemical tests of poultry blood, muscles and eggs.
+• Physiological and biochemical studies of blood, muscles, poultry eggs.

-• Comprehensive assessment of the quality and safety of feeds, supplements and premixes for animals according to contemporary international requirements.
+• Comprehensive assessment of the quality and safety of feed, additives and premixes for animals, in accordance with modern international requirements.

-• Consultative support of poultry breeding farms on the issues of nutrition of poultry of different type, age and productivity groups.
+• Consultative assistance to poultry farms on issues of feeding poultry of different species, age and productive groups.

 RECENT PUBLICATIONS